henrywu2019/BentoML/docs/source/concepts.rst

   # Stop the dev model server
   iris_classifier_service.stop_dev_server()

-  # Save the entire prediction service to a BentoML bundle
+  # Save the entire prediction service to a Kappa bundle
   saved_path = iris_classifier_service.save()

-The BentoML bundle is a file directory that contains all the code, files and configs that are required to run this prediction service.
+The Kappa bundle is a file directory that contains all the code, files and configs that are required to run this prediction service.
 A :code:`bentoml.yml` file can be found under the directory that contains all the metadata about this bundle and how it can be used for inference workload.

-BentoML bundle can be thought of as a docker container image or a software binary for machine learning model serving.
-The BentoML bundle can be generated at each of your training job, and then easily stored and distributed for CI testing and deployment in production.
+Kappa bundle can be thought of as a docker container image or a software binary for machine learning model serving.
+The Kappa bundle can be generated at each of your training job, and then easily stored and distributed for CI testing and deployment in production.

-BentoML's model management component is called Gamma, it means food cart in Japanese, and you can think of it as where you'd store your bentos 🍱.
-Gamma provides CLI, Web UI, and Python API for accessing BentoML bundles you have created, and you can start a Gamma server for your team to manage all models on cloud storage(S3, GCS, MinIO etc) and build CI/CD workflow around it. :doc:`Learn more about it here <guides/gamma_service>`.
+Kappa's model management component is called Gamma, it means food cart in Japanese, and you can think of it as where you'd store your bentos 🍱.
+Gamma provides CLI, Web UI, and Python API for accessing Kappa bundles you have created, and you can start a Gamma server for your team to manage all models on cloud storage(S3, GCS, MinIO etc) and build CI/CD workflow around it. :doc:`Learn more about it here <guides/gamma_service>`.

-Listing recent BentoML bundles created:
+Listing recent Kappa bundles created:

 .. code-block:: bash